lorenzomagnino/roboml/README.md

 make install
 ```

 **Note**: This template installs dependencies directly rather than using `pip install -e ".[dev]"` because it's structured as a template repository, not an installable Python package.
-The editable install would fail because hatchling can't find a package directory matching the project name (`roboml_research_template/`).

 3. (Optional) Install pre-commit hooks:
 ```bash